PeterVenable/Sentiment/ReadMe.md

 `text/plain` payload of text to analyze.
 It returns a JSON response with a `score` field containing a floating point number between -1 and 1.

+## Quick Start

+1. install Python 3.10
+2. clone this repository
+3. install the dependencies with `pipenv install`
+4. modify the `settings.json` file to include your third-party API credentials (optional)
+5. run the server with `pipenv run python -m flask run`

 ## Authentication

 The service is protected by a very simple Bearer authentication scheme.